COPS-IITBHU/Entangling-Latent-Space-of-Deep-Learning/README.md

 **Hugging Face** is the place to go for using different LLMs and Foundation Models.
 Its a hub where researchers and labs deploy there model for public use.
 You can load any model and use it or can finetune (if you have compute).

 One thing to note is training such models require a lot of compute (**GPUs or TPU**) which are expensive.
-So if you are from Electronics you can look into this direction. **"When everyone is digging for gold, sell the shovels".**
+So if you are from Electronics you can look into the direction of building GPUs. **"When everyone is digging for gold, sell the shovels".**

 ### **Speech Recognition**